Kirs1/cs506-final-project/README.md

 - FTAG  = Full Time Away Team Goals
 - Total_goals = FTHG + FTAG

+We use connect.py to find the data with the above eleven features from the data set.
+Convenient for subsequent use.

+### data_clean

 The histogram can well show the distribution of total goals:

 ![The histogram can well show the distribution of total goals](picture/Figure1.png)